-4.9 An undertaking may be found to be abusing its dominant position where it attempts to leverage market power from one market to another through practices such as tying.
-A dominant IP owner might impose a condition that he will grant a licence only if the licensee agrees to buy another product, or set of products, which is not covered by the IPR.
-However, the conduct of the dominant undertaking may be an objectively justified and proportionate response, if the dominant undertaking can show that such provisions are necessary for a satisfactory exploitation of the IPR, such as for ensuring that the licensee conforms to quality standards or for technical interoperability.
+- 4.9 An undertaking may be found to be abusing its dominant position where it attempts to leverage on its substantial market power in one market, to harm competition in another market, through practices such as tying.
+For example, an undertaking who is dominant in the market might impose a condition that he will grant a licence to his IPR only if the potential licensee agrees to buy an additional product or set of products, which is not covered by the IPR.
+However, the conduct of the dominant undertaking may be an objectively justified and proportionate response, if it can show that such provisions are necessary for a satisfactory exploitation of the IPR, such as for ensuring that the licensee conforms to quality standards or for technical interoperability. - 4.10 On the relation between tying and patents, please have regard to section 51 of the Patents Act.